IngloriousCoderz/inglorious-engine/packages/store/README.md

 }
 ```

 Notice: you don't need pending/fulfilled/rejected actions.
-You control the flow directly.
+You stay in control of the flow — no hidden action chains.
 The `api` object passed to handlers provides:

 - **`api.getEntities()`** - read entire state
 - **`api.getEntity(id)`** - read one entity